ferociousbarbarika/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Identifers
-The variables using which you can identify
+The variables using which you can identify the subject and the activity
 ### `Subject`
 ### `Activity`